Berlin Center, Ohio

-Berlin Center is an unincorporated community in central Berlin Township, Mahoning County, in the U.S. state of Ohio.
+Berlin Center is an unincorporated community in central Berlin Township, Mahoning County, Ohio, United States.
 It lies east of the Berlin Lake reservoir.

 History

 A post office called Berlin Centre was established in 1833, and the name was changed to Berlin Center in 1893.
 The community takes its name from Berlin Township.
 In 1907, Berlin Center had about 60 inhabitants.